 But going back to the album.
 The recording like which I was told, you started that in Cuba.
 But how the recording process progressed thereafter ??

 John Corabi: We went from Cuba; we all took a little break at home.
-Then we set a date, we went into Sydney and we just showed up with acoustic guitars and we did 32 days or 35.
-Yeah, it was like 32 days actually.
-Went there and we sat down and we wrote, recorded, mixed, mastered 18 songs.
+Then we set a date, we went into Sydney, and we just showed up with acoustic guitars, and we did 32 days or 35.
+Yeah, it was like 32 days, actually.
+I went there, and we sat down, and we wrote, recorded, mixed, mastered 18 songs.

 John Corabi: Everything

 John Corabi: 30 days, we did it all in 30 days.